rraptor06/nonhost.ml/README.md

 ## 💪 INFORMATIONS: 💪
 -----------------------------------------------------------------------------------------------------------------------------
 - Please note that the web files are the real nonhost files (even if they are very old), but for the websocket it is a redesign created by Hide/Canteventry, thanks to him :D
+- For more informations, you can go [here](https://github.com/rraptor06/nonhost.ml/wiki).

 ## 😎 WHAT DID THEY USE TO MAKE THEIR MENUS ? 😎
 -----------------------------------------------------------------------------------------------------------------------------